tomatolog/manticore/doc/sphinx.rst

 values.

 ID column must be present in all cases.
-Rows with duplicate IDs will notbe overwritten by INSERT; use REPLACE to do that.
+Rows with duplicate IDs will **not** be overwritten by INSERT; use REPLACE to do that.
 REPLACE works exactly like INSERT, except that if an old row has the same ID as a new row, the old row is deleted before the new row is inserted.